pawelekg95/pygrm/README.md

 # Introduction

-pyprm is command line application to manage Github runners.
+PyGRM is command line application to manage Github runners.
 While running takes input from the user and performs required commands.

 Implemented commands: